DADDY’S CREEK TO NEMO BRIDGE

 Elevation Change: 1,200 feet gain and loss

 Cautions: Many ascents and descents on loose rock steps; tall ledges at overlooks.
-Wear florescent, high visibility clothing in this area.
+Wear florescent, high visibility clothing required in this area.

 Camping: Alley Ford at Mile 11.7 (2.4), Rock Creek Campground at Mile 14.1 (0.0), no backcountry camping is permitted in Catoosa WMA